Graduate Certificate in Forensic Accounting

 - ACCT 701 Business Valuation

-A maximum of 3 graduate credits taken at another institution can be transferred into a graduate certificate program.
+A maximum of 3 graduate credits taken from Mason-recognized U.S. institutional accrediting agencies and AACSB accredited programs can be transferred into a graduate certificate program.
+Replacement credits may be taken from the elective courses listed above.

 For more information about Virginia's Uniform CPA Exam, contact the Virginia State Board of Accountancy.
 We encourage all students interested in sitting for the CPA to submit their academic transcripts to the BOA to determine how many accounting and business credits are needed to be eligible to sit for the Uniform CPA Exam.